 SEG felt it was an advantage that A3/8 did not need to be standardized.
 One claimed advantage of this is that less standardization work must be done.
 However, in response to this it could be said that now each operator must develop their own A3/8, so thought the amount of standardization has gone down, the amount of development will go up.
 A second purported advantage is that each operator can also keep their A3/8 secret.
-However, this is also a moot point, because, as has been mentioned previously with regard to protocols, flaws in algorithms can be very subtle, and keeping an algorithm.
+However, this is also a moot point, because, as has been mentioned previously with regard to protocols, flaws in algorithms can be very subtle, and keeping an algorithm secret necessarily means there will be less potential examination of the algorithm.
 A clear advantage is that operators can gracefully bring in a new A3/8 on a SIM by SIM basis - the AuC knows which subscriber a request for triplets is for and can therefore use an updated A3/8.
 A clear disadvantage of there being different A3/8 is that AuC: manufacturers must cope with different requirements from different operators.